 While ombre and balayage are easily confused, the two are actually very different.
-First and foremost, balayage is a highlighting technique while ombre is a style that can be achieved using a hand-painted technique.
-While balayage creates a more blended, seamless appearance, ombre is a color gradient that has a much more dramatic look.
+First and foremost, balayage is a highlighting technique, while ombre is a style that can be achieved using a hand-painted method.
+While balayage creates a more blended, seamless appearance, ombre is a color gradient that has a much more dramatic final look.

 How do you care for blonde balayage?